 The IPv6Matrix is a tool to gather and visualise data on IPv6 (Internet Protocol v6) deployment and accessibility around the world.
 Data is regularly gathered by our crawler and is available to view on the website as soon as it has been processed.

 The Crawler is used to gather data on the deployment of IPv6 across the internet.
-It was developed in Python by a team at Nile University and has been running consistently since September 2010.
+It was originally developed in Python by a team at Nile University and had been running consistently from September 2010 to June 2020.

 All of our data is freely available for use via the API, however we request that appropriate credit is given.
 For more information on how to use the API, visit our API documentation page.

-This website has been updated in 2013 to provide better and more compelling visualisations of our data. focus? on historic/geographical data to show how v6 adoption has happened/progressed since 2010, graphics can be used to demonstrate all kinds of gains in v6 deployment, future ability to download graphs/tables? as image/spreadsheet formats?
+This website has been updated in 2013, and again in 2021, to provide better and more compelling visualisations of our data, along with a focus on historical and geographical data to show how v6 adoption has progressed since 2010.

 This website makes use of the following technologies: